-The good news about Korean ox bone soup is that the recipe for it is easy to follow, but the bad news, sort of, is that this dish takes a long time to cook.
+The good news about Korean ox bone soup is that the recipe for it is easy to follow.
+The bad news, sort of, is that this dish takes a long time to cook.
 Called seollangtang in Korean, ox bone soup is a milky, white soup made of long-simmered ox leg bones.
 Many Korean cooks simmer the soup for at least eight hours.
 But the soup is at its best and thickest if you can simmer it for 10 hours.
-With this in mind, do not make this soup when you are pressed for time, stretched thin or overbooked.
+With this in mind, do not make this soup when you are pressed for time, stretched thin, or overbooked.
 Be ready to spend all day making this soup.
 To say that it's a commitment would be an understatement.

 The finished product is well worth it, however.
 The aroma of seollangtang (also known as sulung tang in Korean) is rich and meaty, and the broth sticks to the roof of your mouth.
 Scrumptious!